liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 	</init-param>
 	...

-Finally, you will need to make a minor change in the `edit.jsp` file and change the URL to which the form is sent in order to let the portal know to execute the action phase.
+Finally, make a minor change in the `edit.jsp` file, changing the URL to which the form is sent in order to let the portal know to execute the action phase.
 This is the perfect moment for you to know that there are three types of URLs that can be generated by a portlet:

 - *renderURL*: This is the type of URL that we have used so far.
 It invokes a portlet using only its render phase.